Putin remains coy on his future political plans

 Putin, a 67-year-old former KGB officer, who has led Russia for more than 20 years — the longest since Soviet leader Joseph Stalin.
 Putin prefers to keep his plans secret until the final moment.

-Putin has argued that the changes in the constitution he proposed in a state-of-the-nation speec h on Jan.
+Putin has argued that the changes in the constitution he proposed in a state-of-the-nation speech on Jan.
 15 are intended to boost the powers of parliament and strengthen democracy.
 But the proposals also maintain and even strengthen presidential powers — something Putin described as a must for Russia.

 The Kremlin-controlled lower house quickly approved Putin’s constitutional bill in the first of three required readings last month, and a second reading is set to be held later this month.
 Lawmakers and a working group created by Putin have already come up with a variety of proposals in addition to what the original draft outlines.